The anti-competitive conduct

 When imposing the fine, the HCA took into account that the determination of resale prices is one of the most serious violations of competition law, of which the companies themselves were fully aware.

-At the same time, the HCA also considered the fact that the companies acknowledged the infringement, and undertook to introduce a compliance program in order to avoid similar infringements in the future.
+At the same time, the HCA also considered the fact that the companies acknowledged the infringement, and undertook to introduce a compliance programme in order to avoid similar infringements in the future.

 Click here to consult the Hungarian versions of the press release and the decision.
-(The English translation is unfortunately not available)
+Unfortunately, there is no English translation available.

 Sign in to post comments